Satkhandagama: Dhavala Commentary

-The palm leaf writings of this long work, were preserved in the Digambara holy place of Shravanabelagola at the Siddhanta Basadi.
+A palm leaf manuscript of this long work were preserved in the Digambara holy place of Shravanabelagola at the Siddhanta Basadi.
 Later they were shifted to Mudabidri, a temple town in South-West Karnataka.
-The palm leaf manuscript, itself written during the Rashtrakura rule, is still preserved.
+The palm leaf manuscript, itself written during the Rāṣṭrakūṭa rule, is still preserved.
 Some of the leaves contain beautiful paintings of historical importance A copy was reputed to have been at the Malked (Manyakhet) Mutt, but that has not survived.
-At Mudabidri, these scriptures were treated with great reverence, but became mere objects of worship, and unavailable to outside scholars.
-Ordinary householders were not permitted to study these.
-Digambara āgamas like Satkhandāgama and the Kasāyapāhuda were in a state of neglect and were not studied or made available to the community.
+At Mudabidri, these manuscripts were treated with great reverence, but became mere objects of worship, and unavailable to outside scholars.
+Ordinary householders were not permitted to study them.
+Digambara āgamas like Ṣaṭkhaṇḍāgama and the Kasāyapāhuda were in a state of neglect and were not studied or made available to the community.

 Revival to the Modern Society

 With the support of Manikchand of Sholapur during 1896 to 1920, the Moodbidrai manuscript were transcribed in modern Nagari and Kannad scripts, without the knowledge of the Moodbidri temple trustees.

 In the 20th century, Dr. Hiralal Jain was one of the first few lay scholars who decided to retrieve the āgamas, and bring to light with systematic editing and proof reading.
 With the help of his scholar friends like Pandit Nathuram Premi and Jamunaprasada Sub-Judge, he raised the funds to publish the āgamas, and set out to extricate the āgamas from Mudabidri, where the original handwritten Prakrit manuscripts had lain for centuries, unstudied.
 Dr Hiralal Jain, Pt Nathuram Premi and Jamunaprasada sub-judge together managed to convince Seth Sitabray Gulabray, a wealthy land-owner from Vidisha (Bundelkhand, Madhya Pradesh) belonging to the Paravāra community, to donate Rs.
 30,000 for the cause of editing and publishing the Satkhandāgama along with its Dhavalā commentary, expertly edited and accompanied by an excellent Hindi translation.

 This donation enabled Dr Hiralal Jain to work together with Dr. A.N.
 Upadhye, close friend and a scholar of Prakrit.
 Dr. Hiralal Jain brought together a team of scholars including, Pt.
 Phulchandra Shastri, Pt.
 Kailashchandra Shastri, Sh.
 Sheryansh Kumar Jain Shastri, Pt.
 Hiralal Shastri and Pt.
 Balachandra Shastri started the project of revival and study of the Digambara āgama.
 These scholars had to face stiff opposition from the monks and the traditional srāvakas who were opposed to the very concept of printing religious scriptures as they felt that printing would undermine the purity of the scripture.

 In a period of twenty years, the Satkhandāgama, along with its massive Dhavalā and Mahādhavalā commentaries was edited from the original palm leaf manuscripts and published after very careful proof reading in consultation with senior Jaina scholars like Pt.
 Nathuram Premi and Pt.
 Devakinandan Nayak.